bula87/AstroBox/README.md

 <pre>
   sudo /AstroBox/setup.sh
 </pre>
-BBB should reboot a few times
+Your device should reboot a few times.
 7. Execute
 <pre>
   AstroPrint should start on boot.
 You can also start it manually: